06393993/kenmyo-arch/README.md

 * Systems should communicate over HTTP, and should use Netflix Falcor technique (https://netflix.github.io/falcor/)
 * All API endpoint should use lambda to implement
 * Services may have their own permanent storage, but should not share between services
-* Authentication and authorization should only happen at the edge of the system
+* Authentication for edge users(users and devices) should only happen at the edge of the system
+* Authorization should only happen where the true access takes place
+* Use AWS IAM to manage the authentication of internal services as much as possible
 * Event driven

 The following sections will introduce the 7 components one by one.
 For the 5 services, the data schema in typescript’s type notation will be included.